Wangath temple complex

-Wangath Temple complex is a group of Hindu temple monuments in Wangath, close to Naranag, in the Ganderbal district of the Kashmir Valley of Jammu and Kashmir, India.
-Wangath is a village located around 48 mi northeast of Srinagar.
-The current structure was built by Lalitaditya Muktapida of the Karkota dynasty in the 8th century CE.
+Wangath Temple complex is a group of Hindu temple monuments in Wangath, near Naranag, in the Ganderbal district of Jammu and Kashmir, India.
+Wangath is a village around 48 mi northeast of Srinagar, in the Himalayas to the northeast of the Kashmir Valley.
+It was built by Lalitaditya Muktapida of the Karkota dynasty in the 8th century CE, and is now in ruins.

 History

 Kalhana notes in Rajatarangini that Ashoka built the city of Srinagar in the 3rd century BCE.
 His son Jaluka, 220 BCE, built the Shaivite temples Bhuteshvara, Jyestarudra, and Muthas in the Wangath valley around the holy spring of Naranag.
 The Wangath temples were built in three groups, around the same time as the Shankaracharya Temple in Srinagari and the Bumazuv temple near Mattan.
 King Jaluka built a stone temple at the site of the spring Naranag around 137 BCE.
 King Jayendra (61 BCE) used to worship Shiva Bhutesha at the shrine.
-Lalitaditya Muktapida (713–735 CE) donated a good sum of money to the shrine after his victorious expedition.
+Lalitaditya Muktapida (713–735 CE) donated a large sum of money to the shrine after his victorious expedition.
 King Avantivarman (855–883 CE) built a stone pedestal with a silver conduit at this shrine for the bathing of sacred images.
 Kalhana's father Canpaka and uncle Kanka also frequented the site.

 As per Kalhana, the treasury of this shrine was plundered by King Sangramraja of Kashmir (1003–28 CE), during King Uccala's time (1101–1111 CE) and later by the rebel baron Hayavadana.